 Most insurance companies give a call to the accident victim within 24 hours.
 Some companies even send a check directly to the accident victim.
 As a victim of the accident, you need to read what is written on the paper before cashing the cheque.
 If you accept a full and final settlement from an insurance company, it may be difficult to claim any additional compensation for medical expenses.

 Hiring a professional auto accident lawyer in Knoxville from the start of the case will ensure that your rights are protected and you receive adequate compensation for your injuries.
-Contact Butler Vines and Babb for a free consultation and don’t forget to download our Car Wreck Reporting App to gather all the evidence you need for a personal injury claim.
+Contact Butler Vines and Babb for a free consultation.

 Butler, Vines and Babb is a leading law firm in Knoxville, TN, with extensive litigation experience in Medical Malpractice Law, Birth Injury Law, Trucking Accident Law, Personal Injury Law, and Business Law.
 Contact us today at www.bvblaw.com or call 865-637-3531.